top of page

 Parents are only allowed to park in the main car park and not past the gates (these areas are for staff only).

-Players need to get to and from training quietly (no ball bouncing);
+Players need to get to and from training quietly (no ball bouncing, shouting or yelling out);

-All parents must leave the MPC area and return to pick up children after practice.
-You can wait in the carpark.
+Please make sure your player has arrived at training securely and then all parents and siblings must leave the MPC area and return to pick up children after practice.
+Parents can wait in the carpark.

 Bathroom Usage